FedericoBustaffa/obsidian/notes/ai_fundamentals/logical_agents.md

 2. For all pairs of clauses
    - Apply resolution clauses to generate new clauses
-   - If the _empty clause_ is generated then $KB \models \alpha$ since we have generated a contraddiction.
+   - If the _empty clause_ is generated then $KB \models \alpha$ since we have generated a contradiction.
-3. If no new clauses are generated we can conclude that $KB \not\models \alpha$.
+1. If no new clauses are generated we can conclude that $KB \not\models \alpha$.

 Resolution is sound and complete for propositional logic.